malikabaymuradova/DoorDash/README.md

 * **Relational database management system:** Postgresql
 * **GUI tool:** pgAdmin 4

-## Step 1: Familiarize yourself with DoorDash’s business model & understand the three sides of the business (Merchants, Concumsers and Dahsers (Delivery Drivers))
+## Step 1: Familiarize yourself with DoorDash’s business model
 ## Step 2: Familiarize yourself with the dataset
-Here you can understand what kind of information it includes, what is the data type for each column, make a note of columns with NULL values & decide what you want to do with them (delete or use imputations to fill in the missing values)
+Understand what kind of information it includes, what is the data type for each column, make a note of columns with NULL values & decide what you want to do with them (delete or use imputations to fill in the missing values)
 ## Step 3: Ask Questions
 Use bottom-up approach: Start by looking at the dataset and trying to come up with things to investigate.
 First, try asking broad questions and see what can you learn from this dataset, and what potential valuable insights can you generate?
 Keep in mind what will be of value for the DoorDash and its three sides of business.
 Why did they decide to collect this information?
 What do they care about and how this information can be helpful for them?